yoember/yoember.github.io/index.md

 </ul>{% endraw %}
 ```

-If you check your app in the browser, you should see `Home` and `About` link in your menu bar, you can click on them and you will see how the page content and the url are changed.
+If you check your app in the browser, you should see `Home` and `About` links in your menu bar.
+You can click on them and see how the page content and the url are changed.
 The `active` state of the link changes the style of the menu link automatically as well.
 However Bootstrap expect the `active` class in `li` and expects an anchor tag inside the `li` tag.
 For this reason we have to insert that empty anchor around menu labels.
 We will fix this with a nice component later.

 ### Homework

 Create a `Contact` page.
-Extend the navigation bar with "Contact" menu.
+Extend the navigation bar with a "Contact" menu item.

 ## <a name='lesson-2'></a>Lesson 2